Diverse Emission Patterns from Precessing Super-Eddington Disks Formed in Tidal Disruption Events: Discussion

 A super-Eddington accretion disk in a TDE can launch a relativistic jet powered by either the Blandford-Znajek (BZ) mechanism \citep{blandford_electromagnetic_1977}, which extracts rotational energy from the spinning SMBH, or the Blandford-Payne (BP) mechanism \citep{blandford_hydromagnetic_1982}, which taps into the disk's rotational energy.
 BZ-powered jets are expected to align with the SMBH's spin axis, as they originate from the ergosphere where frame-dragging effects dominate.
 Thus, in the absence of disk-jet coupling, such jets should not precess.
 BP-powered jets, however, are anchored to the accretion disk and would naturally precess if the disk itself is warped or misaligned with the SMBH spin.
 Interestingly, some simulations suggest that even BZ-powered jets can align with the disk axis \citep{liska_formation_2018, liska_phase_2023, ressler_wind-fed_2023}, potentially due to strong disk outflows exerting torques that reorient the jet.
 The exact alignment mechanism remains debated.

 There is some observational evidence for jet precession.
 The nearby active galaxy M87 exhibits co-precession of its jet and compact accretion disk \citep{cui_precessing_2023, cui_co-precession_2025}.
 Additionally, variability in some GRB light curves has been attributed to jet precession \citep{lei_model_2007, liu_jet_2010, zhang_grb_2023}.
-Swift J1644+57, a strong evidence of jetted TDE, discovered by Swift \citep{Burrows_Relativistic_2011}, showed X-ray variability interpreted as jet precession \citep{lei_black_2011, lei_frame_2012}.
+Swift J1644+57, a strong evidence of jetted TDE, discovered by Swift \citep{Burrows_Relativistic_2011}, showed X-ray variability interpreted as jet precession \citep{lei_black_2011, lei_frame_2012,}.
 EP250702a, detected by the Einstein Probe \citep{GCN40906}, this fast X-ray transient is spatially and temporally associated with multiple GRBs (GRB250702D, B, E; \citealt{GCN40891, GCN40931}).
 Its light curve and multiwavelength spectrum suggest a jet-powered TDE with an intermediate-mass black hole, where multiple GRBs may arise from precession \citep{Levan2025arXiv}.

-Despite these cases, most TDEs show no clear jet signatures, likely due to intrinsically only a small fraction of TDEs producing relativistic jets, narrow jet opening angles may miss our line of sight, or the jet could be choked by the disk outflow, as the jet precesses \citep{lu_misaligned_2024,yuan_propagation_2025}.
+Despite these cases, most TDEs show no clear jet signatures, likely due to intrinsically only a small fraction of TDEs producing relativistic jets, narrow jet opening angles may miss our line of sight, or the jet could be choked by the disk outflow, as the jet precesses \citep{teboul_unified_2023,lu_misaligned_2024,yuan_propagation_2025}.
+According to \cite{teboul_unified_2023}, if precession occurs rapidly enough, disk winds can envelop the system on a large scale.
+Consequently, the precessing jet may or may not break free from the wind region during its early stages.
+For instance, the highly variable X-ray emissions observed in the early phase of Swift J1644+57 could be attributed to a successfully escaping precessing jet.